Editor's note: This piece was originally published on September 11, 2016.

 My father and his coworkers could not get to the bridge without heading to the ramp, which was behind them, toward the towers.
 They kept going on foot, passing more bridges and eventually the United Nations building.
 They hurried past, thinking “a plane was definitely going to crash into it.”

-“It was abandoned, and workers left everything, dropped it where they were to get out of there thinking the bridge would be a target.
+“It was abandoned, and workers left everything, dropped it where they were to get out of there, thinking the bridge would be a target.
 We thought that as well and hurried across.
-At the end of the bridge there were hoses spraying water over wet concrete to cure it, and blocked us.
+At the end of the bridge, there were hoses spraying water over wet concrete to cure it, and [they] blocked us.
 So I had my tool belt still on with tools I thought would be useful, like my utility knife.
 I used the knife to cut through the netting that kept the occupied side separate from the construction side, and we got off the bridge onto Metropolitan Ave. in Brooklyn.”

 Today, September 11, “is a day when all Americans from every walk of life unite in our resolve for justice and peace.
 America has stood down enemies before, and we will do so this time.
 None of us will ever forget this day, yet we go forward to defend freedom and all that is good and just in our world.”